beardedDan/complete_collision_recorder/README.md

 # Complete Collision Recorder

-Roughly half of all traffic collisions are documented in official crash reports.
+Roughly half of all traffic collisions are not documented in official crash reports.
 This issue has been understood and researched for more than 50 years but it is still recommended practice to base traffic engineering decision on official data only.
-This project attempts to use AI to extract information from alternative unstructured data sources, such as police dispatch reports, and operationalize information from those reports into a usable format.
+This project attempts to use AI to extract information from alternative unstructured data sources, such as police dispatch reports, and operationalize information from those reports into a usable structured format and to create natural language descriptions of the collisions.

 ## Project Description
 A two-step AI process using an NLP categorization task to extract: